dosbox-staging/dosbox-staging.github.io/content/downloads/macos/index.md

 ### <a name="apple-gatekeeper"></a> Apple Gatekeeper

-In 2016 Apple added "Gatekeeper" to macOS 10.12, a rent-seeking system meant to extort yearly payments from developers in exchange for sharing their software with Apple users via the Apple App Store.

-In lieu of paying Apple, the dosbox-staging project uses GitHub's free integration service to generate macOS release packages.
-Users can bypass Apple's Gatekeeper using either of the following methods:
+Apple's Gatekeeper feature only permits the running of notarized software, one aspect of which involves developers making yearly payments to Apple.
+As dosbox-staging is a volunteer effort, we are not in a position to make such payments and therefore ask users to bypass Apple's Gatekeeper using either of the following methods:

 #### Method 1